meghana-singh/volta-stations-dashboard/README.md

 ##Volta Charging Stations Locator

-Locates all the Volta Charging stations in the User's search city and displays them in the order of shortest to farthest distance.
+Locates all the Volta Charging stations in the User's search city and displays them in the order of nearest to farthest.

 ## Configuration

 $ git clone https://github.com/meghana-singh/volta-stations-dashboard.git <your-frontend-project-name>